Letter of affirmation

 Your personality is friendly, obliging, teachable and relaxed – I like having you about!

 The future - the sky is the limit

 God has a future already planned for you and has given you the skills you need.
 I understand it has to do with slaying a Goliath* or something like that.
 You are at the threshold of a long and blessed life of greatness and impacting peoples' lives.
 Don't sell yourself short over the next couple of crucial years - there will be plenty of opportunities to settle for second best - instead keep pushing ahead to develop your skills.
 You are destined for great things in life.
 Like so many in the Bible when they were young – it is difficult to see how God could possibly use us for anything or our life would amount to anything, but things change.
 Being willing is the important ingredient.

-(*slaying a Goliath is an in-joke about how God turns bad circumstances into a strength for what you need to face in the future)
+(*slaying a Goliath is a metaphor about how God turns bad circumstances into a strength for what you need to face in the future)

 Who you are to me